Become a Paid Speaker: 4 Ways to Monetise Your Message

 For business owners, public speaking offers even more lucrative opportunities.

-Get yourself a persuasive speech, add an attractive lead magnet, finish with a compelling call-to-action, and you’ve got a public speaking lead machine.
+Get yourself a signature speech that builds credibility and connects with your audience, finish with a compelling call-to-action, and you’ve got a public speaking lead machine.

 But what’s the financial potential here?